mixmaxhq/mongo-cursor-pagination/README.md

           3. Immutable.
 If the value changes between paged queries, it could appear twice.
         The default is to use the Mongo built-in '_id' field, which satisfies the above criteria.
         The only reason to NOT use the Mongo _id field is if you chose to implement your own ids.
+      -sortAscending {Boolean} True to sort using paginatedField ascending (default is false - descending).
       -next {String} The value to start querying the page.
       -previous {String} The value to start querying previous page.
    @param {Function} done Node errback style function.